-CBHS sits down with Michael Rizk, a physiotherapy specialist and owner of iMove physiotherapy clinics to talk all things walking and running.
+Mr. Michael Rizk is a physiotherapy specialist and owner of iMove physiotherapy clinics.
 Check out their YouTube channel and Facebook page for more information and advice on taking care of your body.

 Are walking and running simple exercises?

 It's an interesting question.
 Let's start with walking.
 Yes, walking is a simple exercise.
 The ACSM's (American College of Sports Medicine) recommend the absolute minimum amount of walking we should do a week is 150 minutes.
 For those people currently not exercising this would be an ideal start.
 The two golden rules.

 - Only build up by 10% per week.

 Running is a different beast.
 Running is a skill.
 There is a right and wrong way to run.
 Commonly, beginner runners start off with an overstrike (taking too large a step) and a big heel strike (landing with their foot out in in front and toes to sky).
 If you do this it's only a matter of time before something breaks down.
 We recommend everyone seeks a health professionals service; for instance, we perform running assessments, before starting running.

 Once you know these fundamentals you will enjoy running for the rest of your life.
 We have found running is a huge mental relief for a lot of office workers and has also started a whole new friendship group, not to mention the physical benefits.

 Use the same rules as above.
 Get a decent pair of running shoes and only build up by 10% per week.
 A great way to do this is by running in 1 minute intervals whilst you’re on a 20 minute walk.

 How should I start these exercises?